qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_default_config_cli.rst

         ID | DEVICE TYPE | DEVICE STATE | SERIAL NUMBER | ADB SERIAL NUMBER | DESCRIPTION
         NA | NA          | EDL          | BE116704      | be116704          | Qualcomm USB Composite Device:QUSB_BULK_CID:042F_SN:BE116704

    - The device reboots after the flashing procedure completes successfully.
-To verify the updated software version, see `Verify the Qualcomm Linux version <https://docs.qualcomm.com/bundle/publicresource/topics/80-80021-41251/set_up_the_device.html#verify-the-qualcomm-linux-version>`__.
+To verify the updated software version, see `Verify the Qualcomm Linux version <https://docs.qualcomm.com/bundle/publicresource/topics/80-80021-251/set_up_the_device.html#verify-the-qualcomm-linux-version>`__.

-.. note:: Flashing via QSC CLI is not supported on Windows Subsystem for Linux (WSL).
+.. note:: Flashing using QSC CLI is not supported on Windows Subsystem for Linux (WSL).